 The best time to see sunflowers is late July to mid-August when they will be in full bloom.

 Hidcote Manor Gardens

-Hidcote Gardens, near Chipping Camden, renowned for its outdoor ‘rooms’ and row on row of sculpted hedges, is a gem of a place nestled within the Cotswold countryside.
+Hidcote Gardens, near Chipping Camden, renowned for its outdoor ‘rooms’ and row-on row of sculpted hedges, is a gem of a place nestled within the Cotswold countryside.
 One of the most popular National Trust gardens in the UK, it is easy to see why.
-Created by Lawrence Johnston, an America, in the early 20th century.
+Created by Lawrence Johnston, an American, in the early 20th century.
 June is the perfect time to visit Hidcote, as the roses are at their best – displaying their full beauty and filling the air with their wonderful scent.

-There is a special rose trail through out the month of June too, but fret not if you don’t make it there in June, Hidcote continues to blaze with an abundance of beautiful, colourful flowers and plants to make a visit this summer one to remember.
+There is a special rose trail throughout the month of June too, but fret not if you don’t make it there in June, Hidcote continues to blaze with an abundance of beautiful, colourful flowers and plants to make a visit this summer one to remember.